Moovendar Munnetra Kazhagam

 Moovendar Munnetra Kazhagam is a Tamil political party in India, based amongst the Thevar caste.
 The party was founded by G.M.
 Premkumar Vandaiyar and the present president is G.M.
 Sreedhar Vandaiyar.

 Performance

-All India Anna Dravida Munnetra Kazhagam fielded Sreedhar Vandaiyar in the Thiruverumbur Loksabha Constituency during 2006 and he lost by a small margin to K.N.
+All India Anna Dravida Munnetra Kazhagam fielded Sreedhar Vandaiyar in the Thiruverumbur Lok Sabha constituency during 2006 and he lost by a small margin to K.N.
 Sekaran.